pts/pts-clang-xstatic/README.pts-xstatic.txt

 Dependencies
 ~~~~~~~~~~~~
-The dependencies of pts-clang are the following:
+The dependencies of pts-xstatic are the following:

 * A Linux i386 or Linux amd64 host system.